vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 alternative of not eating.

-Attachment to desire can mean a few different things; my own interpretation is tthat it means that the desire is very salient in the mind of the person desiring, and the person is unwilling or unable to alter the desire (e.g., by cultivating a preference for other options).
+Attachment to desire can mean a few different things; my own interpretation is that it means that the desire is very salient in the mind of the person desiring, and the person is unwilling or unable to alter the desire (e.g., by cultivating a preference for other options).